 - By spritzing – Some toners come with a spray type nozzle.
-Those toner have to be sprayed directly onto your skin keeping it away from a distance of atleast 10 cms.
-Spraying adds a thin layer of the toner on the top of your skin providing hydration.
+Those toner have to be sprayed directly onto your skin keeping it away from a distance of at least 10 cms.
+Spraying adds a thin layer of toner on the top of your skin providing hydration.

-- Using fingers – pour a few drop on your palm, use fingers of the other hand, take the product and swipe across your skin until it gets absorbed.
-In this way there isn’t much wastage of the product
+- Using fingers – pour a few drops on your palm, use fingers of the other hand, take the product, and swipe across your skin until it gets absorbed.
+In this way, there isn’t much wastage of the product

 - Using hands – pour a few drops of toner on your palm, gently rub once in between both palms and pat the toner on your skin.
 The warmth between your palm helps the product absorb better.